Capital Project Update – Q4 2020

 Project description & goals: Town–wide wayfinding installation to enhance visitor experience.

 Current Status: The entrance sign on Norquay Road and a digital message sign to be located by the hospital are complete.
-Discussions with Parks Canada regarding the location of the entrance and digital message signs on Banff Avenue (east entrance) are ongoing.
+East Entrance Banff Sign has been cancelled.

 Streaming and Recording of Council Meetings